Brown Carrick Hill Walk

 Dunure Hill Route image

 The view below is looking down over Dunduff Castle.
-Work to build this Castle began in the 1600s, but it is believed the castle was never fully completed.
+Work to build this Castle began in the 1600s, but it is believed the Castle was never fully completed.
 A local family had the Castle completed in the 1990s.

 Dunduff Castle image

-Below is an image after heading up over the hills from the castle.
+Below is an image after heading up over the hills from the Castle.
 There is a narrow path where the higher trees meet the lower trees.

 Brown Carrick Hill image